digicert/terraform-provider-digicert/README.md

 ### Important Notes on Revocation

 - Removing a certificate resource from the configuration or using `destroy` will trigger certificate revocation.
-- The certificate will be removed from both the DigiCert-ONE platform and the Terraform state file.
+- The certificate will be removed from both the DigiCert ONE platform and the Terraform state file.
 - Always use `terraform plan` before `apply` or `destroy` to preview changes.

 ## Security Best Practices